 I’ve been traveling pretty non-stop for the past 13-years.
 That means I’ve packed and unpacked at least a million times (or so it feels like it).
 Throughout the years, I’ve learned and created several packing hacks for traveling that have made life much easier and more organized which I’m sharing with you in this post.

-Here are '27 Packing Hacks For Traveling' to help you pack better:
+Here are my top packing hacks to help you travel better:

 27. Roll Pack Clothes Instead Of Folding Them.

 Instead of folding your clothes, roll them.
 Learning how to roll pack clothes saves you space instead of folding them and putting them on top of each other.
 Learning how to do the military roll is an even greater space saver and prevents wrinkles in your clothing.
 While this may seem like common sense, don’t over the nuances of learning how to roll pack clothes and really maximize your luggage space.

 Even if you’re suitcase isn’t fragile, mark it that way because the people who are handling your suitcase won’t know either way.
 They’ll see the sticker and hopefully be more careful with your belongings.
 Fingers crossed.